Exploring the Relationship between Brain Hemisphere States and Frequency Bands through Classical Machine Learning and Deep Learning Optimization Techniques with Neurofeedback: Author Biographies

-\item[\textbf{Robiul Islam}] (Member, IEEE) has successfully completed his aspirantura (research degree) at Innopolis University in Russia.
+\textbf{Robiul Islam} (Member, IEEE) has successfully completed his aspirantura (research degree) at Innopolis University in Russia.
 Previously, he earned master's degrees in "System and Software Engineering" from National Research University Higher School of Economics (HSE), Russia, and "Computer Science and Engineering" from the Islamic University of Technology (IUT), Bangladesh.
 He holds a Bachelor of Science in Computer Science and Engineering from East West University (EWU), Bangladesh.
 Robiul has extensive teaching experience, including roles as a Teaching Assistant for courses such as Logic and Discrete Mathematics, Neuroscience, and Theoretical Computer Science at Innopolis University.
 He also served as a Co-Teaching Assistant for Discrete Mathematics and conducted lectures on subjects like Structure Programming and Introduction to Computer at Khwaja Yunus Ali University.
 During his time at HSE, Robiul served as a research assistant at the Laboratory for Models and Methods of Computational Pragmatics.
-His research interests encompass machine learning, deep learning, human-computer interaction, brain-computer interaction, and visualization.
+His research interests encompass machine learning, deep learning, human-computer interaction, brain-computer interaction and visualization.
 He joined the IEEE as a Student and Computer Society Member in 2012 and 2014.
-Since then, he has upgraded his membership to match his educational advancements and professional growth.
+Since then, he's upgraded his membership to match his educational advancements and professional growth.
 He continues to actively maintain his IEEE membership to this day.

-\item[\textbf{Dmitry Ignatov}] received his Ph.D. in mathematical modeling, numeric methods, and software complexes from HSE University in 2010.
-Prior to that, he obtained a degree in physics and mathematics from Kolomna State Teacher Training Institute (2004) with distinction, an M.S. degree in applied mathematics and information sciences from HSE University (2008), and completed the Ph.D. program at VINITI, Russian Academy of Sciences (2008).